stashed/docs/docs/concepts/crds/restorebatch/index.md

 #### spec.timeOut

-`spec.timeOut` specifies the maximum duration of the restore. `RestoreBatch` will be considered `Failed` if the restore does not complete within this time limit.
-By default, Stash don't set any timeout for the restore.
+`spec.timeOut` specifies the amount of time to wait for the restore to complete.
+For more details, please visit [here](/docs/concepts/crds/restoresession/index.md#spectimeout).
 ### RestoreBatch `Status`

 A `RestoreBatch` object has the following fields in the `status` section.